walder/Skynet-IADS/README.md

 Any aircraft with an air to air radar can be added as AWACS.
 Contacts detected will be added to the IADS.
 The AWACS will also detect ground units like ships.
 These will however not be passed to the SAM sites.

+## Ships
+Ships can also contribute to the IADS.
+Add them as a regular EW radar.

 # Tactics

 ## HARM defence